 The audit objective is simple!
 That assesses the adequacy and effectiveness of the internal controls over assets management.
 With the correct asset record, the financial balance sheet will also be accurate.
 Fixed will also be there to function business properly.

 If asset records are not correct then it can be harmful to a company because it will affect taxation as well as overall financial statistics.
 An asset audit is also done to keep the asset secured from theft and unauthorized access.

 In this process, the organization provides their assets list, and then actual physical assets are checked.
 Basically, the purpose of the asset audit is cross-checking of assets that they actually exist or not.

-Moreover, it provides the actual asset value but there are other factors as well, such as asset condition, asset life left and provides the overall life cycle of a fixed asset.
-Furthermore, auditing fixed assets are very crucial to ensure that depreciation is in compliance with management’s goals.
+Moreover, it provides the actual asset value but there are other factors as well, such as asset condition, asset life left, and provides the overall life cycle of a fixed asset.
+Furthermore, auditing fixed assets are very crucial to ensure that depreciation is in asset management compliance with management’s goals.

 If an audit is done manually then it can be a long task depending on the size of the organization.
 However, the auditing phenomena does not have to be long, time-consuming, and exhausting task.
 With the asset management software, it allows you to keep track of your asset and provides real-time information assisting you in the audit process and make is process simpler, quick, effective, and painless.

 Some of the benefits of asset auditing:

 The value of the asset decreases time after time that is depreciation.
 Every fixed asset has its own depreciation rate.
 Depreciation provides the way to the company to distribute the cost of an asset according to the useful life of the asset.